agvxov/upchud/README.md

 The script does its thing.

 To keep your uploads clean,
-you either have to set clobbering in the script or deploy some sort of dedicated cleaner.
+you either have to enable clobbering in the script or deploy some sort of dedicated cleaner.

 The simplest form of cleaner is a cron job that deletes files too old.